About

 Early in her career, Iara worked to build the progressive leadership pipeline and started Young People For, a national progressive leadership development program that has identified and trained thousands of leaders across the country.
 She holds a Masters Degree from Columbia University, where she studied public administration and nonprofit management.
 She has served as a strategic consultant and on the boards of dozens of nonprofits and is currently a board member of Donors of Color Network and on the advisory board of She the People and Girls Crushing It.

-Program Director| Jessie Hankins she/her/hers
+Partnerships Director| Jessie Hankins she/her/hers

 Jessie Hankins is passionate about systems change and brings heart, technical skills, and a balanced approach to all that she does.
 Jessie has ten years of experience managing frontline, social justice organizations in the North Bay Area of California.
 For the past five years she co-led a complex, multi-county program for underserved LGBTQ youth, as part of a larger initiative to reduce mental health disparities throughout the state.
 Prior to that she spent five years building and implementing restorative justice programs for school districts and justice-involved youth and adults in Sonoma County.